Unlocking the Secrets of Background Eraser Tool Photoshop

 An eraser tool is helpful if you need to erase any active parts or selections.
 This can be effective when working with multi-layered images because the lower layers show when the upper layer is removed.

 Ensure none of your active selections are made.
-Also, ensure you are working on the active layer only and the other layer turns off.
+Also, ensure you only work on the active layer, and the other layer turns off.

 Final Thought

 It was a long tutorial.
 Thanks for your patience in reading this article.
-Hope, you will now get a clear idea of the usage of this Eraser Tool and different background eraser processes.
+You will now get a clear idea of the usage of this Eraser Tool and different background eraser processes.

 Choose an easy image for the practice.
 Everything requires practicing to become a master of it, and Background Eraser Tool Photoshop is also no exception.